Easy Tiramisu Recipe

 • If you do not have an espresso machine, cooled espresso from your local coffee shop can be used (2 cups of espresso = about 10 shots).
 You can also make a pot of very strong coffee, or use instant coffee brewed with twice the amount of granules.

-• Traditionally, eggs are used in tiramisu to create the custardy cream, but in this recipe, just using whipped cream makes the process simpler and faster, while still producing a similar mouthfeel and flavor.
+• Traditionally, eggs are used in tiramisu to create the custard, but in this recipe, just using whipped cream makes the process simpler and faster, while still producing a similar flavor.

 • The easiest way to evenly spread the mascarpone cream is to drop dollops all over the ladyfigers, and then spread them out with a spatula, as pictured.

-• Can’t wait 4 to 5 hours?
-You can place in the freezer for 1 hour before serving, for a quicker set.
+• For a quicker set, you can place the tiramisu in the freezer for 1 hour before serving.

-• Tiramisu lasts for about 5 days in the refrigerator, stored in an airtight container.
+• To store, tiramisu lasts for about 5-7 days in the refrigerator, stored in an airtight container.

 Nutrition